Group identities on symmetric units under oriented involutions in group algebras: Introduction

 We refer to this as the \emph{canonical} involution on an SLC-group.
-For instance, if $\ast$ is the classical involution, then it is easy to see that the SLC-groups are precisely the Hamiltonian $2$-groups.
+For instance, if $\ast$ is the classical involution, then from expression \eqref{eq1} all elements have order $1$, $2$, or $4$.
+Furthermore, if $g$ is a non-central element, then $g^2=s$ and we obtain that every cyclic subgroup of $G$ is normal, and thus in this case the SLC-groups are precisely the Hamilto\-nian $2$-groups.\\